Key Takeaways

 Conclusion

-Building a RAG pipeline on static data is like trying to drive a car using a map from 1990.
-To build Deep Research Agents that truly provide value, you need to connect them to the live internet.
+Building a RAG pipeline on static data is like driving with a 1990 map.
+To build AI Research Agents that genuinely provide value, you need to connect them to the live internet.